-MnDOT's IntelliDriveSM for Safety, Mobility, and User Fee Project: Driver Performance and Distraction Evaluation (ISMUF) project began in May 2011 and, as of the publication of this document, is not completed.
-The project used DSRC enabled aftermarket onboard equipment and roadside equipment.
+MnDOT's IntelliDriveSM for Safety, Mobility, and User Fee Project: Driver Performance and Distraction Evaluation (ISMUF) project began after the Minnesota legislature authorized \$5 million for the project in 2007.
+Phase I of the project produced a preliminary concept of operations, a set of stakeholder requirements, and a scope of work for Phase II.
+Phase II began in 2010, and involved a technology demonstration in a real-world setting (Battelle 2013).
+The project was completed and a final report was submitted in February 2013.
+The project used DSRC enabled aftermarket on-board equipment and roadside equipment.
 Specifically, the applications that were explored in the project included mileage based user fees, in-vehicle signing, curve and intersection collision warnings, and enhanced traveler information using probe vehicles.
 This project's goal was to evaluate the effectiveness of in-vehicle signing safety and mileage based user fee applications of VII (MnDOT 2012).